Before one can characterize

 concentrations are not ignored, but rather weighted differently

-that the higher hourly average concentrations.
-The U.S. EPA,
+than the higher hourly average concentrations.
+For example, in

-weighted W126 exposure index to assess the potential impact of
+index to assess the potential impact of ozone on vegetation.

 References